galkan/flashlight/README.md

 According to "flashlight.yaml" configuration file scaning occurs via "21, 22, 23, 25, 80, 443, 445, 3128, 8080" TCP ports, "53, 161" UDP ports, "http-enum" script by using NMAP.

-Note: During active scan “screen_ports” option is useless.
+<strong>Note:</strong> During active scan “screen_ports” option is useless.
 This option works on screen scan.

 “-a” option is usefull to discover up IPs/hosts by sending ICMP packets.
 Beside this, incrementing thread number by using “-t” parameter increases scan speed.